 Pushing through the doors, I feel like I’ve stumbled upon a Harry Potter set.
-It’s a dreamlike place filled with high ceiling bookshelves, faux-antique decoration, and opulent chandeliers.
+It’s a dreamlike place filled with high-ceiling bookshelves, faux-antique decorations, and opulent chandeliers.
 However, the main magic lies in Dawn Cake’s signature ice-creams and pastries which enchanted me after the first bite.

 2. Cultural Heritage Park

 South of the Old Town is the Cultural Heritage Park – an open-air art gallery that features multiple styles of art.
 It’s built on the site of an old beer factory and spans over 5.6 hectares.
 After the factory moved out of the city in 1998, the government transformed this place into a public recreational area.